folaaramide/100-days-of-devops/day-33/git-merge-conflicts/README.md

 -Demonstrate real-world DevOps workflow, including SSH access, permissions management, rebasing, and conflict resolution.

-Files in the Repository
-File Name	Purpose
-story-index.txt	Master list of all story titles lion-and-mouse.txt	Story content for “The Lion and the Mouse” frogs-and-ox.txt	Story content for “The Frogs and the Ox” fox-and-grapes.txt	Story content for “The Fox and the Grapes” .git/	Git repository metadata and history

 ## Step-by-Step Workflow
 ### Step 1: SSH to the Storage Server